vitalik/django-ninja/docs/docs/tutorial/authentication.md

 Cookie: X-API-KEY=abcdef12345
 ```

-Django Ninja comes with builtin classes to help you handle these cases.
+Django Ninja comes with built in classes to help you handle these cases.

 #### in Query